 - Fill a glass canning jar 1/4 to 1/2 of the way with crumbled up dried bee balm flowers and/or leaves.

-- Fill the jar almost to the top with your chosen oil – sunflower oil can be good for most skin types.
-For a slightly lighter feel, try apricot kernel or rice bran oil.
-You can also mix and match your favorite oils.
+- Fill the jar almost to the top with your chosen oil – you can also mix and match your favorite oils.
+Choose quick absorbing oils (rice bran, apricot kernel, grapeseed, jojoba, etc) for a faster absorbing body butter.

 - Set the uncovered jar down into a saucepan containing a few inches of water, forming a makeshift double boiler of sorts.